TommyAyrton/oojs-game-phrase/README.md

 ## Acknowledgments

--   Thank the Treehouse team for the encouragement through each review
+-   Thank the Treehouse team for the encouragement through each review.